PUNCH-Cyber/stoq/README.md

 # Installation

-stoQ requires a minimum of python 3.6.
+stoQ requires a minimum of python 3.6 and is recommended to be run in a [python venv](https://docs.python.org/3/library/venv.html).

+Setup a \$STOQ_HOME (defaults to ~/.stoq/plugins) folder and virtual environment:

+    $ mkdir -p ~/.stoq/plugins
+    $ python3 -m venv ~/.stoq/.venv
+    $ source~/.stoq/.venv/bin/activate

 Installation via pip: